-About Multimodal Corridors
+About Multimodal Corridors and Planning Areas

 The Connections 2030 planning process identified statewide multimodal, intercity corridors as visual communication tools to view existing conditions, transportation features and future recommendations.
+In some cases, these corridors have endpoints in or pass through metropolitan planning areas.
 These corridors collectively represent a starting point toward long-term implementation of Connections 2030 and the corridor management process.

-These multimodal corridors:
+$These\ multimodal\ corridors:$